 N Singh, C Huyck, V Gandhi, A Jones, "Neuron Based Control Mechanisms for a Robotic Arm and Hand," International Journal of Biomedical and Biological Engineering Vol:4, No:2, 2017.

-G K Kalyani, Z. Yang, V. Gandhi, and T Geng, "Using Robot Operating System (ROS) and Single Board Computer to Control Bioloid Robot Motion", 18th Towards Autonomous Robotic Systems (TAROS) Conference, 2017 (Submitted).
+G K Kalyani, Z. Yang, V. Gandhi, and T Geng, "Using Robot Operating System (ROS) and Single Board Computer to Control Bioloid Robot Motion", 18th Towards Autonomous Robotic Systems (TAROS) Conference, 2017 (accepted).

 G K Kalyani, Z. Yang, V. Gandhi, and T Geng, "ROS based Autonomous Control of a Humanoid Robot", in the 25th International Conference on Artificial Neural Networks (ICANN), Barcelona, 6 - 9 September 2016.